Memory Bear AI A Breakthrough from Memory to Cognition Toward Artificial General Intelligence: Conclusion and Future Outlook

-Future work will focus on breakthroughs in cross-modal memory fusion and enhanced cognitive modeling:
+Future research will focus on breakthroughs in cross-modal memory fusion and enhanced cognitive modeling:

-\paragraph{Cross-Modal Semantic Alignment via Contrastive Learning.} Develop alignment algorithms based on contrastive learning, constructing cross-modal similarity matrices and dynamic mapping networks to achieve unified encoding across text, images, and video, addressing the issue of modality-isolated memories of the same event.
+\paragraph{Cross-Modal Semantic Alignment via Contrastive Learning.} Future work will develop cross-modal alignment algorithms based on contrastive learning.
+By constructing cross-modal similarity matrices and dynamic mapping networks, the system can achieve unified encoding across text, images, and video, addressing the issue of modality-isolated memories of the same event.

-\paragraph{Multimodal Temporal Graph Neural Networks.} Extend existing cognitive models into multimodal temporal graph networks by introducing temporal weighting factors and constructing a three-dimensional memory graph of modality--semantic--temporal structures.
+\paragraph{Multimodal Temporal Graph Neural Networks.} Another direction is to extend existing cognitive models into multimodal temporal graph networks by introducing temporal weighting factors and constructing a three-dimensional memory graph of modality--semantic--temporal structures.
 This enables the discovery of patterns such as ``visual symptoms--textual diagnosis--temporal progression.''